-4,718 (nearly three-quarters) came from homes in the Province of Quebec.
-From homes in other parts of Canada, McGill welcomed 1,060 students, one-sixth of the total; 375 came from homes in the United States and 53 from homes in Caret Printing States and 53 from homes in Great Britain.
-From homes in the British West Indies alone, we admitted 141 students while the remaining 254 students came from homes in 51 other countries from the Commonwealth, Continental Europe, Central and South America, Africa and Asia.
-I do not need to underline the preponderant group from the Province of Quebec since a very large number of students naturally attend the university nearest to their homes, sometimes for reasons of convenience and affection, sometimes because it is cheaper in cold cash than the equivalent educational opportunity at a more distant university.
-I do, however, want to under-line the fact that the education of the A,718 students who came from homes in the Province of Quebec was greatly enriched, entirely apart from all of their academic instruction by professors, as a result of the fact that throughout their course they were rubbing shoulders with a thousand students from other parts of thousand students from other parts of Canada and more than 900 students from countries beyond our border.
-It was the old tradition of a university in the Middle Ages that education proceeded by discussion and exchange of views arising from different backgrounds and diverse hypoth-eses.
-Would any one of us dare to measure the potential importance in terms of the development of Canada as a nation that results from the intermingling of people from all parts of the country as colleagues and companions during the formative years of university education?
+THE E. B. EDDY COMPANY papermakers at Hull, Canada 4,718 (nearly three-quarters) came from homes in the Province of Quebec.
+From homes in other parts of Canada, McGill welcomed 1,060 students, one-sixth of the total; 375 came from homes in the United States and 53 from homes in Great Britain.
+From homes in the British West Indies alone, we admitted 141 students while the remaining 254 students came from homes in 51 other countries from the Commonwealth, Continental Europe, Central and South America.
+Africa and Asia wealth, Continental Europe, Central and South America, Africa and Asia.
+I do not need to underline the prepon-derant group from the Province of Quebec since a very large number of students naturally attend the university nearest to their homes, sometimes for reasons of convenience and affection, sometimes because it is cheaper in cold cash than the equivalent educational opportunity at a more distant university.
+I do, however, want to under-line the fact that the education of the 4,718 students who came from homes in the Province of Quebec was greatly enriched, entirely apart from all of their academic instruction by professors, as a result of the fact that throughout their course they were rubbing shoulders with a thousand students from other parts of Canada and more than 900 students from countries beyond our border.
+It was the old tradition of a university in the Middle Ages that education proceeded by discussion and exchange of views arising from different backgrounds and diverse hypotheses.
+Would any one of us dare to measure the potential importance in terms of the development of Canada as a nation that from the intermingling of people from all parts of the country as colleagues and companions during the formative years of university education?
 As a corollary of the fact that students come to McGill from all parts of the world, it should also be reported that students go out from McGill Convocations to equally distant places.
 Approximately one-half of the 23,000 graduates about whom we have precise information are today working in the Province of Quebec.
 Another 6,793, nearly a quarter of the total, are working in the other nine provinces of Canada and 3,461, more than one-sixth of the total, are scattered throughout the United States.
 About 1,000 other graduates are known to be working at the present time at distant places in Europe, America, Africa, Australia or New Zealand.

-These figures are impressive enough to show the pattern of McGill's contribution of McGil's contribution in terms of education and of professional activity to all of Canada and other parts of the world, as well as its outstanding contribution to the development of the Province of Quebec, but as a dramatic example in miniature, I should like to call attention to the fact that since the like to call attention to the fact that since the Institute of International Air Law was established in 1951 under the brilliant leadership of Professor John Cobb Cooper, students have come to work within it from Australia, Austria, Canada, Ceylon, Colombia, Egypt, Austria, Canada, Ceyron, Colonida, Egypt, Formosa, France, Germany, Greece, Hungary, India, Italy, Lebanon, Netherlands, New Zealand, Sweden, United Kingdom, United States and Yugoslavia.
+These figures are impressive enough to show the pattern of McGill's contribution in terms of education and of professional activity to all of Canada and other parts of the world, as well as its outstanding contribution to the development of the Province of Quebec, but as a dramatic example in miniature, I should like to call attention to the fact that since the Institute of International Air Law was established in 1951 under the brilliant leadership of Professor John Cobb Cooper, students have come to work within it from Australia, Austria, Canada, Ceylon, Colombia, Egypt, Formosa, France, Germany, Greece, Hungary, India, Italy, Lebanon, Netherlands, New Zealand, Sweden, United Kingdom, United States and Yugoslavia.
 The total number of students admitted during those two sessions was only 27, since the highly specialized work of the Institute requires not only a good background of legal training but a special knowledge of the problems of Air Law and Air Transportation, so that mental arithmetic will indicate the extremely cosmopolitan character of this little group whose activities have already attracted attention from every part of the world.